-How is the decision made to close schools?
 The decision to open or close schools in the Perkiomen Valley School District in bad weather is based on a careful analysis of all relevant information.
 The Superintendent is responsible for the final decision, but her assessment is based on recommendations from the Director of Operations & Transportation and other information such as: Information on road conditions from operations staff and from local police.
 We must give careful consideration to the most dangerous roads in the district.
 The Perkiomen Valley School District encompasses a total of 26 square miles in six different municipalities.
 The streets in your neighborhood might be cleared of snow and ice, but the roads somewhere else in the district may be quite dangerous.

-When is the decision made to close schools?
 The decision must be made by 5:30 a.m. (or earlier if possible) so the district can notify radio and television stations and post the decision on the web site.
 If a later decision would be made to announce a school closing, some parents will have already left for work, leaving their children unsupervised.

-Will we close school if conditions worsen?
 It is difficult to reverse the decision about opening schools without endangering students, even if weather conditions worsen.
 Once the decision is made to open the schools, parents rely on it and leave for work.
 Many students will return to unsupervised bus stops and empty houses if students are sent right back home.
 An early dismissal could occur if conditions worsen during the school day, but all possible attempts will be made to give adequate notice to parents first.

 Although the district staff does our absolute best through this process, no perfect decision exists.
 If you do not feel as though it is safe for your child to attend school, we advise you to use your best judgment on whether he or she should attend.
 Also, we also would advise parents to discourage teenagers from driving in bad conditions and offer them alternatives if weather conditions worsen.